Image of HR Wheel of Services emphasizing Benefits and Compensation Services from Clark Schaefer Strategic HR

 Finally, at the end of the bonus period, meet with your employees to assess their progress in reaching/exceeding the goals.
 Reward those goals completed at 100% and lessen the reward if the goals were not fully met.
 Be sure to assess the effectiveness of your bonus plan at the end of the year and tweak it accordingly before rolling it out again next year.

-Thank you to Lorrie Diaz, MS, Sr. HR Business Advisor, for contributing to this HR Question of the Week.
+Thank you to Lorrie Diaz, MS, PHR, Sr. HR Business Advisor, for contributing to this HR Question of the Week.